Ask a Muslim [split from introductions]

 We know from archaeology, that camels were not domesticated until 1000 BCE, thus regular cultural exchange between Canaan, and Arabia did not occur before that, and reached it zenith, around 700 BCE.
 BOTH the worship of Sin, and the worship of Yahweh were flourishing LONG before that.
 They had diverged many centuries before.
 Yahweh was not worshiped in Arabia, (however, there are some who think some elements of the Southern Javeh god's characteristics may come from an Arabian rain god, which would make sense, as it's closer to Egypt, and the Moses traditions).
 Sin was worshiped all over the ancient Near East.

 a.
-Yahweh existed as a separate worshiped deity, (there are mountains of evidence for this, and his wife Ashera)
+Yahweh would not have existed as a separate worshiped deity, (there are mountains of evidence for this, and his wife Ashera)

-b. the Sin god existed as a separate worshiped deity (there are mountains of evidence for this god, and his consort, the sun god),
+b. the Sin god would NOT have existed as a separate worshiped deity (there are mountains of evidence for this god, and his consort, the sun god),

 (That is, there would have to be evidence that Sin existed at the same time and place, but separate from, Allah.)